dotmanjohn/RemoteAssignment/README.md

 Finding: Based on the output of this script, it will be safe to assume key 100 is USD as it is mostly recorded across United States territories and a few times in France, 98 as British Pounds as it only has record in the UK, 36 is Euro recorded in France and Germany and both countries spend Euro, 19 is CAD recorded only in Canada, and 6 is AUD recorded only in Australia.
 ********************************************************************

-•	SalesTerritoryCountry by SalesAmount and OrderQuantity
+•	SalesTerritoryCountry by SalesAmount

+(ASSUMING ALL ORDERS WERE MADE IN THE SAME CURRENCY)

 _select st."SalesTerritoryCountry", count(1) num_times_ordered, sum("OrderQuantity") order_qty, sum("SalesAmount") salesamount
 FROM public."FactResellerSales" rs